mihkeluutar/figma-radix-test/CUSTOMIZATION_GUIDE.md

 ## Need Help?

-- Check the example files in `src/components/`
+- Check the component files in `src/ui/components/`
-- Review Radix documentation
+- See `src/ui/README.md` for detailed documentation
 - Look at `src/themes/custom.css` for global overrides
 - Modify the Theme component in `src/main.jsx`